How To Run a Macro in Excel: Beginner’s Guide

 How to record a macro in Excel

 To automate an Excel macro, you’ll first need to record it.
 Once it’s recorded, you can run it as many times as you want.
-Here’s a step-by-step guide on the recording process:
+Here’s a step-by-step guide on the macro recording process:

-2. Name the macro under the Macro name box and try to be as descriptive as possible.
-As you become comfortable with macros you may want to use multiple macros for different purposes, so a descriptive name will help you stay organized.
+1. Name the macro under the Macro name box and try to be as descriptive as possible.
+As you become comfortable with macros, you may want to use multiple macros for different purposes, so a descriptive name can help you stay organized.
+(Note: The macro name needs to start with a letter, but subsequent letters can be numbers, letters, or underscore characters.
+You won’t be able to use spaces, however.)

-4. Type an upper-case or lower-case letter in the Shortcut key box to create a shortcut for the macro.
-It’s important to note that a macro shortcut key may override any other existing equivalent shortcut keys as long as the workbook that contains the macro shortcut is open.
+3. Type an upper-case or lower-case letter in the Shortcut key box to create a shortcut for the macro.
+It’s important to note that a macro shortcut key may override any other existing equivalent shortcut keys as long as the Excel workbook that contains the macro shortcut is open.
 It can happen that Excel prevents you from using an existing shortcut key.
 In this case, it’s best to come up with a unique key.
 Here is a list of Ctrl keyboard shortcuts assigned in Excel.

-5. Type a description of what the macro does in the Description box.
+4. Type a description of what the macro does in the Description box.
 This step is optional but can help keep your macros organized and avoid confusion, especially if you create multiple macros.
+This is what steps 2 through 5 should look like:

-6. Click OK to begin recording.
+1. Click OK to begin recording.

-7. Complete the steps you’d like to record to perform on future tasks.
+2. Complete the steps you’d like to record to perform on future tasks.

 You have now successfully recorded a macro.